 In 2017 John E. retired and it was time for the fifth generation of Einsweilers to join the family business.
 Dirk and Susette’s children, Desiree and John, took over as President and Vice-President, respectively.
 Dirk is Chairman of the Board and Susette is the office manager.

 Lemfco, Inc. today continues to produce quality gray iron castings as it did when it was first founded in 1912.
-It concentrates on medium to large run quantities of castings with weights ranging from ½ lb to 100 lbs.
+We are a cast iron parts manufacturer who concentrates on medium to large run quantities of castings with weights ranging from ½ lb to 100 lbs.
+We are one of the premier iron foundries in USA.
 There are 1,000 active patterns at Lemfco for making parts for petroleum and gas distribution, automotive, agriculture, food processing, and construction equipment, pumps, compressors, gear boxes, exercise weights, and novelty items.
 Many things have changed since Lemfco first opened its doors, but the one thing that has not changed is our commitment to making quality gray iron castings.

 Our Leadership Team